mrinmoymena/demoapp-k8/README.md

 This repo contain following
   - Terraform script to create infra in AWS like vpc, subnets, EKS etc.
-  - mediawiki app and corresponding helm chart (statefullset with rolling update)
+  - mediawiki app and corresponding helm chart
+  - Sample web app using python and own Dockerfile (statefullset with rolling update)
   - [MySQL] database Dockerfile and corresponding helm chart (Deployment with persistent volume)
   - This repo is used to demonstrate of deployment of those application in EKS cluster.